 Only the Lottery can pay you prizes higher than $2,500.
-They do so right after you’ve mailed them a ticket with your signature and a complete Claim Form.
+They do so right after you’ve mailed them a ticket with your signature and a completed Claim Form.

 A Claim Form is also required if your prizes exceed the $600 limit.
 However, you can get the money right at the retailer.
 In case they do not have the cash, money order or checks, be kind to try at another retailer nearby.
 If that doesn’t go as planned, claim your prize via email.

-Call one of their offices, or contact them via email, both available on the official website.
+Call one of the any US Online Lottery offices, or contact them via email, both available on the official website.